 Not only is the class schedule very hectic, there are always impromptu meetings with professors, group projects with your classmates, and unplanned social events on campus.
 Living somewhere that’s not at walking distance can get tiresome very quickly, when you’re just trying to find an extra hour to sleep.

 Plus living near your school will be very helpful in the winter months, when you won’t want to walk too much for classes every morning through snow.
 Especially, if you’re going to get on campus part-time employment, finding Harvard off campus housing near your school is doubly helpful.

-3. Keep in mind that you’ll be walking to school daily.
+3. Remember that you’ll be walking to school daily.

 Keep in mind your daily route to school and choose something that makes it easy to commute for you.
-Cambridge has a big parking problem and most of the students don’t get cars.
+When I first moved in, I was wondering if I should get a car.
+But later I realized that Cambridge has a big parking problem and most of the students don’t get cars.
 There’s just walking, which gets terrible during the snow days, which is most of the academic year.

 Cambridge has a great public transportation system, with the Metro (called T) and buses.
 However it also has an evening shuttle service, which will take members of the Harvard community anywhere within the campus between 7 pm and 3 am.
 So you can make use of that if you’re located near campus.